rafaelcoias/42_get_next_line/README.md

 -  Static variables do not required to be initialized.
 They are automatically initialized to NULL.

+Learn more here : <a href="https://en.wikipedia.org/wiki/Static_variable">static variables Wikipedia</a> and <a href="https://www.geeksforgeeks.org/static-variables-in-c/">static variables Geeks4Geeks</a>

 <h4>Read function</h4>

 Read() - read from a file descriptor <br>
 The function read() attempts to read up to <i>count</i> bytes from file descriptor <i>fd</i> into the buffer starting at <i>buf</i>. <br>
 read(int <b>fd</b>, void <b>*buf</b>, size_t <b>count</b>); <br>

+Learn more here : <a href="https://man7.org/linux/man-pages/man2/read.2.html">man read</a>

 <h4>Malloc and Free</h4>